Three Ridges Ecological Farm is a diversified farm in Elgin County, southwestern Ontario, Canada near the north shores of Lake Erie.

 Relationships

 High diversity is a central tenet of ecological farming owing to the vast network of relationships that emerge among plants, animals, microbes, and people when we promote diversity on the farm.
 Myriad relationships facilitate nutrient cycling, water and energy flows, soil regeneration, pest and disease management, wildlife and pollinator health; and they bring ecological and economic resilience to the farm.
-These relationships also reconnect us with our ancestral foodways and, ultimately, to our role as water protectors.
+These relationships also reconnect us with our ancestral foodways and to our role as water protectors.

 Beyond the farm gate, we value our relationships with the local community and our diverse customer community.
 We keep both our spending and sales relationships close to home.
 Moreover, we want our customer relationships to grow beyond being simply transactional—inspired by and from the community that forms around local foods.